geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Cool.

 ##### **Geohot** [[00:26:26](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1586)]
-I think the thing to do here is to first achieve some... first get their fast examples running, and then figure out how to implement these in TinyGrad.
+I think the thing to do here is to first achieve some.. first get their fast examples running, and then figure out how to implement these in TinyGrad.

 ##### **Nimlgen** [[00:26:38](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1598)]
 Yeah.

 ##### **Geohot** [[00:26:39](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1599)]
 In the low-level UOP stuff.
 Also, even with their stuff, we should be able to still get it working with our run times.
 We should be able to see all these counters and stuff.
 This is why we're getting all the counters working.
 It's time to really push on performance.
 But cool.
 I'm glad the map all got merged today.
 Yeah, check out Warp Group.
-I actually really like how they do it with the warp colon colon thing, which is like it's clear that that thing... is running on the whole warp.
+I actually really like how they do it with the warp colon colon thing, which is like it's clear that that thing.. is running on the whole warp.
 And then Warp Group is like, yeah, it's like the four.
 So I wonder if you literally just change

 ##### **Geohot** [[00:27:11](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1631)]
 that, if that would fix.
 That probably doubled the perf.
 Well, now we also have the FP8 memo that you can test.
 Wait, how is this example double buffered?
 Not the one that I merged.
-I have a...
+I have a..

 ##### **Geohot** [[00:27:33](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1653)]
 Oh, you have another one.
 It didn't get faster.
 Okay.